abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

-123. Max and Min of Number Types

-Write a program to determine the largest and smallest integers, longs, and floats.
+123. Write a program to determine the largest and smallest integers, longs, and floats.

-124. Variable Equality Checker

-Write a program to check whether multiple variables have the same value.
+124. Write a program to check whether multiple variables have the same value.

-125. Sum Collection Counts

-Write a program to sum all counts in a collection.
+125. Write a program to sum all counts in a collection.

-126. Get Module Object

-Write a program to get the actual module object for a given object.
+126. Write a program to get the actual module object for a given object.

-127. Integer Fits in 64 Bits

-Write a program to check whether an integer fits in 64 bits.
+127. Write a program to check whether an integer fits in 64 bits.

-128. Lowercase Letters Checker

-Write a program to check whether lowercase letters exist in a string.
+128. Write a program to check whether lowercase letters exist in a string.

-129. Add Leading Zeroes

-Write a program to add leading zeroes to a string.
+129. Write a program to add leading zeroes to a string.

-130. Double Quotes String Display

-Write a program that uses double quotes to display strings.
+130. Write a program that uses double quotes to display strings.

-131. Split Variable Length String

-Write a program to split a variable length string into variables.
+131. Write a program to split a variable length string into variables.

-132. List Home Directory

-Write a program to list the home directory without an absolute path.
+132. Write a program to list the home directory without an absolute path.

-133. Program Runtime Calculator

-Write a program to calculate the time runs (difference between start and current time) of a program.
+133. Write a program to calculate the time runs (difference between start and current time) of a program.

-134. Input Two Integers

-Write a program to input two integers on a single line.
+134. Write a program to input two integers on a single line.

-135. Print Variable Without Spaces

-Write a program to print a variable without spaces between values.
+135. Write a program to print a variable without spaces between values.
 Sample value : x =30
 Expected output : Value of x is "30"

-136. Files Only in Directory

-Write a program to find files and skip directories in a given directory.
+136. Write a program to find files and skip directories in a given directory.

-137. Extract Dictionary Pair

-Write a program to extract a single key-value pair from a dictionary into variables.
+137. Write a program to extract a single key-value pair from a dictionary into variables.

-138. Boolean to Integer Converter

-Write a program to convert true to 1 and false to 0.
+138. Write a program to convert true to 1 and false to 0.

-139. IP Address Validator

-Write a program to validate an IP address.
+139. Write a program to validate an IP address.

-140. Binary with Leading Zeroes

-Write a program to convert an integer to binary that keeps leading zeros.
+140. Write a program to convert an integer to binary that keeps leading zeros.
 Sample data : x=12
 Expected output : 00001100
 0000001100

-141. Decimal to Hexadecimal

-Write a program to convert decimal to hexadecimal.
+141. Write a program to convert decimal to hexadecimal.
 Sample decimal number: 30, 4
 Expected output: 1e, 04

-142. Consecutive Zero-One Checker

-Write a program to check if every consecutive sequence of zeroes is followed by a consecutive sequence of ones of same length in a given string.
+142. Write a program to check if every consecutive sequence of zeroes is followed by a consecutive sequence of ones of same length in a given string.
 Return True/False.

 Original sequence: 01010101
 Check if every consecutive sequence of zeroes is followed by a consecutive sequence of ones in the said string: